 VRgineers was born from Marek Polčák’s vision of transformative VR that would finally fulfill the promise laid out when virtual reality was introduced as a concept.
 Since nothing like what he envisioned existed, Marek decided to build his own VR equipment using his knowledge and tenacity.
 Today, VRHero sports a level of detail and clarity that has never been seen before in any other VR headset available on the market.

 In a cluttered office workshop, in fits and starts, his vision started to come together.
 As the firm grew, it became necessary to find a partner similarly committed to developing bleeding-edge technologies.

-Founded in 1997, Etnetera has grown into a group of six companies that employ more than 300 people.
-With a history of stable and steady growth, the group reached EUR 16 million in revenue in 2016.
-It’s completely self-funded and jointly owned by six individuals.
+Founded in 1997, Etnetera has grown into a group of eight high-tech companies with more than 300 people and EUR 16 million in revenues in 2016.